SoftwareAG/c8y-docs/src/documents/guides/users-guide/enterprise-edition.html.md

 Moreover custom properties are displayed, if configured.

-Custom properties may be defined in the ["Properties Library"](#properties) and then set their values in the ["Custom properties"](#tenants-custom-properties) tab of the tenant.
+Custom properties may be defined in the [Properties Library](#properties) and then set their values in the [Custom properties](#tenants-custom-properties) tab of the tenant.

 ![Usage statistics](/guides/users-guide/usage-statistics-list.PNG)